doriansmiley/lotusJS/README.md

 ````
 Notice the `data-skin-part="collectionContainer"` attribute.
 This is a special attribute whose value must be set to `collectionContainer`.
 This attribute tells the web component where the items are to be inserted.
 The element which defines the `data-skin-part="itemTemplate"` attribute will be used to render each item in the collection.
 This element is passed to the collection's item view.
 For a complete example see our sample application under the examples directory.

+**Create custom components built on Lotus and offer them through the component exchange**

 **Inversion of Control Container**

 Lotus ships with a build in injector.
 In your application's context you can define objects for injection as follows: